Arizona Counseling License Requirements

 Licensed Professional Counselor (LPC) Licensing Process

-Professional counselors are licensed by the Arizona State Board of Behavioral Health Examiners.
-Those with the Licensed Professional Counselor (LPC) license enjoy a broad scope of practice as they are able to provide a range of techniques and services, such as psychotherapy, career counseling, and mental health assessment and diagnosis, with all age groups.
+Professional counselors are licensed by the Arizona State Board of Behavioral Health Examiners (the Board).
+Those with the Licensed Professional Counselor (LPC) license enjoy a broad scope of practice as they are able to provide a range of techniques and services to all age groups, such as psychotherapy, career counseling, and mental health assessment and diagnosis.
 Read more about what an LPC does on our mental health counselor career page.
 A 60-credit graduate degree in a counseling-related area with coursework in eight core areas and a 700-hour practicum is required.
-A list of programs is available online but accreditation should be verified directly with the institution.
+A list of acceptable programs is available online but accreditation should be verified directly with the institution.
 If the program is not accredited by CACREP or CORE, you will need to fill out the curriculum form as part of the application to outline how your program meets the coursework requirements.
-More information about coursework requirements can be found in the Board’s LPC resource guide.
+More information about coursework requirements can be found in the Board’s LAC application.

 1. Register as a Licensed Associate Counselor (LAC).

 First, obtain a Licensed Associate Counselor (LAC) license to begin accruing work experience.
 LACs provide counseling services but must always work under the direct supervision of qualified supervisors.
-The application is available online and the fee is $250 (as of August 2019).
-The Board’s LAC resource guide provides more information about LAC requirements.
+The application is available on the Board’s website and the fee is $250 (as of October 2022).

 2. Accrue supervised experience.